zhenzhang1991/zhenzhang1991.github.io/index.md

 layout: default
 ---
 <img align="left" src="images/me.jpg" width="118">
 Greetings!
-I am an Associate Professor at the Department of Materials Science, Chongqing University (China).
-My researh focuses on the microstructure-property relationships in disordered materials, such as liquids, glasses, complex alloys, and granular matter.
-I use state-of-the-art computational and numerical methods to probe and understand the physics behind the intriguing properties of these systems.
+I am an Research Scientist at the Department of Physics, Chengdu University of Technology (China).
+My researh focuses on the structure and properties if disordered systems, such as liquids, glasses, complex alloys, and granular matter.
+I use state-of-the-art computational and numerical methods to probe and understand the physics behind the intriguing behavior of these systems.

 Jump to: [Resume](#resume); [Research](#research-highlights); [Publications](#publications); [Resources](#resources)